Subscribe to our Newsletter

 “Thanks to Ventrolla this was all resolved, making a huge difference in comfort without affecting the characteristics of this beautiful period building.”

 “They were very accommodating throughout the project, with work taking place out of term time, and finished on time to a high standard.”

 St. Aidan’s High School in Harrogate, North Yorkshire was established in 1968.
-It now caters for 2000 students and is extremely proud of its academic achievements after being named the top mixed non-selective school in the country for A-A* grades by The Times and The Daily Telegraph.
+It now caters to 2000 students and is extremely proud of its academic achievements after being named the top mixed non-selective school in the country for A-A* grades by The Times and The Daily Telegraph.